-As the urban population grows and cities expand, it is necessary that we study interactions between living organisms and the urban environment – man-made structures such as buildings, houses, roads, paved surfaces, green spaces, and so on.
+As the urban population grows and cities expand, we must study interactions between living organisms and the urban environment – man-made structures such as buildings, houses, roads, paved surfaces, green spaces, and so on.

 Within this context, urban ecology has emerged as a subfield of ecology in recent decades.